Arashjs1993/amazon-clone/README.md

 "src" contains all the CSS and JS files related to the react components and their associated CSS files.
 "functions" folder contains the "index.js" for the firebase cloud function that handles the online shopping's backend using express server.

+# Database
+The user orders are stored on google firestore data base as a non-sql database.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).